agnivo99/MCMC-Codes/README.md

 from plotting import MCMCPlotter
 ```

-This means users can clone the repository and run the examples without installing the project as a Python package.
+This allows the repository to be cloned and the example scripts to be executed directly without installing the project as a Python package.

+---

+# Example Test Cases

-## Example 1: Correlated Gaussian
+## Example 1: Correlated 2D Gaussian

 Run: